manav014/Book_Your_Worker/README.md

 2. download eclipse mars 1
 3. copy the file to a folder named "booking" in your eclipse workspace
 4. configure apache tomcat server for the project
-5. add all apis in the api folder to the build path of the project
+5. add all jar files that are attached.
 6. run phpmyadmin and install the db file in phpmyadmin from database folder
 7. run the project on server